arq5x/gemini/docs/content/quick_start.rst

 each sample at each variant in an efficient data structure that minimizes the database size.

-Loading is by far the slowest aspect of gemini.
+Loading is by far the slowest aspect of GEMINI.
 Using multiple CPUs can greatly speed up this process.

 .. code-block:: bash